vanus-labs/docs/content/user-guides/connector-guides/source/grafana/setup.md

    ![img.png](images/connection.png)
 2. From the list of sources, choose **Grafana**.
 ![img.png](images/grafana.png)
-3. After you finish creating the connection their will be more steps please click this document to open a new tab with the following instruction.
+3. After you finish creating the connection, there will be more steps.
+Please click the link to open a new tab with the following instruction.
    ![img.png](images/webhook_setup.png)
 4. Click **`Next`** to save the Grafana Source.